-Section 9 - Parents / Carers
+Section 11 - Parents / Carers

-Parents / Carers must sign in at main reception and be issued with a red lanyard / visitors pass.
-They must be collected from main reception, supervised by a member of staff at all times and returned to reception by the member of staff at the end of the meeting to sign out and return their visitors pass.
+Parents / Carers must sign in at main reception and be issued with a red lanyard / visitor pass.
+They must be collected from main reception, always supervised by a member of staff and returned to reception by the member of staff at the end of the meeting to sign out and return their visitors pass.
 Staff should challenge a parent, wearing a red lanyard, if they are on their own on the school site.
+Our Parent Code of Conduct is on display in main reception and is accessible on our school website.